Even during a war, it is so difficult to resolve the issue “in one fell swoop”

 Do not allow preachers into Ukraine

 Another proposed change concerned the conditions for the admission of foreign preachers and clergy to Ukraine.
-They, according to the proposal of the Civil Service, could “engage in preaching religious teachings, performing religious rituals or other canonical activities only in those religious organizations at the invitation of which they arrived, and with official agreement with the state body that registered the charter (regulations) of the relevant religious organization "
+They, according to the proposal of the Civil Service, could “engage in preaching religious teachings, performing religious rituals or other canonical activities only in those religious organizations at whose invitation they arrived, and with official agreement with the state body that registered the charter (regulations) of the relevant religious organization "

 This proposal, at first glance, seemed fair.
 Suffice it to recall the visit to Ukraine on June 1, 2024 of the Archbishop of Washington, Metropolitan of All America and Canada Tikhon, who arrived at the invitation of the branch of the Russian Orthodox Church in Ukraine, which caused a public outcry.
 How did it happen that during a full-scale war, a person who could be a Russian agent freely comes to Ukraine, albeit with an American passport?
 The amendments proposed by the State Service for Ethnic Policy and Freedom of Conscience would make it possible to avoid such visits or at least make them as difficult as possible.

 But the relevant committee called for rejecting such changes.
 They say that this norm is unnecessary and harmful, since it concerns not Russia and the Russian Orthodox Church, but all foreign priests and even believers.
 “If now the claims of Americans or Europeans to our bill are far-fetched, then after the implementation of such a norm they will be fair.
-The state should not regulate the activities of priests or believers to such an extent, because then this is not freedom of conscience,” says a comment on behalf of the Committee on the proposals of the Civil Service.
+The state should not regulate the activities of priests or believers to such an extent, because this is not freedom of conscience,” says a comment on behalf of the Committee on the proposals of the Civil Service.

 Don't step on the "Moldavian rake"